ovh/docs/pages/platform/databases/grafana_01_capabilities/guide.fr-fr.md

 #### Logs and metrics

 Logs and metrics are available through the Control Panel and the API.
-Additionally, cross service integration could be configured to leverage your logs and metrics in other Public Cloud Database services.
+Additionally, cross service integration can be configured to leverage your logs and metrics in other Public Cloud Database services.
 You could then view your Grafana logs in Opensearch.
-See the [Cross Service Integration documentation](https://docs.ovh.com/gb/en/publiccloud/databases/cross-service-integration/) for more information.
+See the [Cross Service Integration documentation](/pages/platform/databases/databases_07_cross_service_integration) for more information.

 - **Logs retention**: 1000 lines of logs
 - **Metrics retention**: 1 calendar month